aerospike/aerospike-client-python/doc/client.rst

         See :ref:`aerospike.Query` for more details.

         :param str namespace: the namespace in the aerospike cluster.
         :param str set: optional specified set name.
-Otherwise, all records in the namespace will be queried.
+Otherwise, all records in the specified namespace will be queried.
         :return: an :py:class:`aerospike.Query` class.

 .. _admin_user_dict: